-- (a) operational details of the process, such as panel membership, evaluation methodology and the meeting schedules of panels, will be published for general information; - (b) results in the form of overall quality profiles and sub-profiles of individual elements of assessment12 will be published by unit of assessment and by panel at both individual university level and sector-wide level; - (c) sector-wide comments by each of the panels will be published; - (d) same set of results as mentioned in (b) and (c) will be released to universities and the public; - (e) in addition to the published results, each university will receive their own RAE results confidentially in respect of research outputs at research area level (except for those research area(s) consisting of fewer than three eligible staff of the university, or where, in providing the RAE results, the research output results of any of the individual eligible staff of the university may be revealed indirectly); the use and handling of such results by each university should also be confidential; - (f) some reading guides will be developed to help the public and the press understand the statistics; - (g) research output data, impact submissions and environment submissions (including university-level and unit-of-assessment-level environment statements as well as environment data) will be published by unit of assessment and by university for public information after the release of RAE results; and - (h) similar to the arrangement in RAE 2020, universities can indicate any part(s) of the impact submissions which are not suitable for publication (having regard to confidentiality, commercial sensitivity or privacy elements in the content of submission).
+- (a) operational details of the process, such as panel membership, evaluation methodology and the meeting schedules of panels, will be published for general information; - (b) results in the form of overall quality profiles and sub-profiles of individual elements of assessment will be published by unit of assessment and by panel at both individual university level and sector-wide level; - (c) sector-wide comments by each of the panels will be published; - (d) same set of results as mentioned in (b) and (c) will be released to universities and the public; - (e) in addition to the published results, each university will receive their own RAE results confidentially in respect of research outputs at research area level (except for those research area(s) consisting of fewer than three eligible staff of the university, or where, in providing the RAE results, the research output results of any of the individual eligible staff of the university may be revealed indirectly); the use and handling of such results by each university should also be confidential; - (f) some reading guides will be developed to help the public and the press understand the statistics; - (g) research output data (except for the additional statements required on (i) double-weighting; (ii) originality and significance; (iii) new insights or innovations presented in the outputs; (iv) contribution of the submitting authors and (v) non-traditional outputs), impact submissions and environment submissions (including university-level and unit-of-assessment-level environment statements as well as environment data) will be published by unit of assessment and by university for public information after the release of RAE results.
+For research output data, those of research area(s) consisting of fewer than three eligible staff of the university, or where, in providing the research output data, the research output results of any of the individual eligible staff of the university may be revealed indirectly, will not be released.
+Impact submissions will be published on the UGC's website, and the impact database as in RAE 2020; and

+Universities are reminded that while the results of individual impact case studies will not be disclosed, the results of some relatively smaller units of assessment could be indirectly linked to the academic unit/staff members especially when they are named in the impact submissions.

+- (h) similar to the arrangement in RAE 2020, universities can indicate any part(s) of the impact submissions which are considered not suitable for publication (having regard for example to confidentiality, commercial sensitivity or privacy elements in the content of submission).
 In such cases, universities should submit, in parallel, a redacted version of submission with relevant parts (e.g. names, listed outputs) masked/removed for publication after release of the RAE results.
-Universities may also request that an entire impact submission be exempted from publication, subject to UGC's approval.

-12 Universities are reminded that while the results of individual impact case studies will not be disclosed, the results of some relatively smaller units of assessment could be indirectly linked to the academic unit/staff members especially when they are named in the impact submissions.

-11.4 The results, together with other relevant factors, will inform the UGC's distribution of part of the research funding of the Block Grant for universities until the results for any future RAE are available.
+Universities may also request that an entire impact submission be exempted from publication.
+Proposals for redaction and full exemption from publication will be subject to UGC's approval, having regard to the reasons stated. - 11.4 The results, together with other relevant factors, will inform the UGC's distribution of part of the research funding of the Block Grant for universities until the results for any future RAE are available.
 The funding allocation will be on the basis that high quality research according to international standard will be adequately funded so that more world class research will be conducted by UGC-funded universities.
 In addition, funding will be allocated in a fair and publicly accountable manner, taking into account sustainability and stability of institutional funding.